 It’s more action-heavy than its predecessor but the gruesome secrets discovered along the way ensure the psychological element is far from lost.

-This FPS list wouldn’t be complete with one of the most compelling indie titles.
-The team at Superhot follow traditional first-person shooter mechanics whilst adding a compelling twist.
+This FPS list wouldn’t be complete without one of the most compelling indie titles.
+The team at Superhot follows traditional first-person shooter mechanics whilst adding a compelling twist.
 Time moves at a normal pace only when the player is moving, meaning remaining still slows everything down and gives you time to assess the situation unfolding.

 The minimalist art style highlights enemies in red and weapons in black, and your seemingly simple task is to eliminate hostile attackers.
 Weapons break easily and have limited ammo meaning killing enemies is the only way to get new ones.